Bangladesh Krira Shikkha Protishtan: Football team

-The Bangladesh Krira Shikkha Protishtan football team has taken part in the lower divisions of Bangladeshi football since the mid-2000s.
+The BKSP football team has taken part in the lower divisions of Bangladeshi football since the mid-2000s.
 The football team has also won international trophies such as Gothia Cup from Sweden and Subroto Cup from India.
 They took part in the 2021–22 Dhaka Second Division Football League.
+In 2016, the institution began operating a women's football team.